RumeelHussainbnb/CoreDAODocs/docs/Learn/economics/core-token/tokenomics.md

 # Tokenomics
 ---

-# Core DAO Tokenomics and Utility
+# Core Chain Tokenomics and Utility
 ---

 ## Overview
-The tokenomics of CORE, the native utility and governance token of Core DAO, is structured to reflect a philosophy deeply rooted in decentralization, sustainability, and long-term alignment of incentives.
-With a capped supply mirroring Bitcoin's scarcity model and a distribution strategy focusing on decentralization, Core DAO aims to be among the most equitably launched blockchains in history.
+The tokenomics of CORE, the native utility and governance token of Core Chain, is structured to reflect a philosophy deeply rooted in decentralization, sustainability, and long-term alignment of incentives.
+With a capped supply mirroring Bitcoin's scarcity model and a distribution strategy focusing on decentralization, Core Chain aims to be among the most equitably launched blockchains in history.

 ## Token Distribution
 CORE tokenomics is designed with a focus on long-term sustainability and decentralization.
-Inspired by the sound monetary policy of Bitcoin and the need for a fair distribution of governance power, CORE tokens serve as the backbone of the Core DAO ecosystem.
+Inspired by the sound monetary policy of Bitcoin and the need for a fair distribution of governance power, CORE tokens serve as the backbone of the Core Chain ecosystem.

 ![tokenomics](../../../../static/img/tokenomics-distribution.png)